lrojas75/JSBootcamp/course-notes.md

 1. Download live-server using npm: npm install -g live-server
 2. live-server folder_name --> folder which contains website files.

+Using package.json don't install it using -g flag so it is install as a local dependency.
+To run it as a local dependency add the following script in package.json: ```"serve": "live-server public"```.

 ## Debug
 **debugger** keyword inside js code causes the browser to pause execution wherever that keyword is found and opens the browser's debugging tools.